frimuchkov/nodejs-redis-proxy/README.md

 * There is no list crawling operations
 * Complexity of add element to list is a constant
 * Complexity of remove element from list is a constant
-* Complexity of accessing to object value is a constant So, algorithmic complexity of the cache operations is `O(1)`.
+* Complexity of accessing to object value is a constant <br />
+So, algorithmic complexity of the cache operations is `O(1)`.

 ### Instructions for how to run the proxy and tests.